Karamcse/RepData_PeerAssessment1/PA1_template.md

 ```

-## What is mean total number of steps taken per day?
+## 2) What is mean total number of steps taken per day?
-### Make a histogram of the total number of steps taken each day
+### i) Make a histogram of the total number of steps taken each day

 ```r
 amdsteps <- tapply(amd$steps, amd$date, sum)